scidsg/hushline/docs/3-managed-service.md

 To ensure your account is recognized as authentic, users belonging to the categories listed above can apply for verification.
 Follow these steps to initiate the verification process:

 1. **First, add a verified URL to your Hush Line profile:** In Hush Line settings you can add up to four additional fields - a URL, Signal username, phone number, or anything else.
-To verify a URL, you simply need to add a link to your Hush Line address on the page for that URL with `rel="me"` in the link's markup.
+To verify a URL, add it to your Hush Line extra fields using `https://` - `https://scidsg.org`, for example.
+Then, add a link to your Hush Line address on the page for that URL with `rel="me"` in the markup.
 For example:

    ```html
    <a href="https://tips.hushline.app/to/scidsg" rel="me">Send an anonymous tip!</a>